felixSchl/gh-preview/README.md

 is, usually in it's _Readme_ file.
-However, to get the wording and formatting just right, one would need to write the file using Github's online editor, switching back and forth between editing and previewing, loosing all the efficiencies of using a copy of the vim text editor, or whatever it is that makes you fast.
+However, to get the wording and formatting just right, one would need to write the file using Github's online editor, switching back and forth between editing and previewing, loosing all the efficiencies of using a copy of the vim text editor.

 **Features**:
 * Preview rendered markdown as you type